Ibrahimng/epublishorbust/sites/all/modules/contrib/date_ical/README.txt

 The libraries/windowsZones.json file, which Date iCal uses to map Windows-style timezone names to real timezone IDs, is from Version24 of the Unicode CLDR: http://cldr.unicode.org/.

+For some time, Date iCal did not support the 2.22+ of the iCalcreator library.
+This has been corrected, and any version should now function normally.